spyder-ide/spyder-docs/doc/submit-a-report.rst

 * The full, **complete error message or traceback** copy/pasted or automatically entered exactly as displayed by Spyder:

     - Auto-generated reports directly from the error dialog should include this automatically, but double check to make sure.
-    - You can copy and paste this from the the "Show Details" section of the error dialog.
+    - You can copy and paste this from the the :guilabel:`Show Details` section of the error dialog.
-    - If not present, or a dialog is not displayed, you can also find it printed to Spyder's Internal Console, located under the ``View`` menu at ``Panes`` > ``Internal Console``.
+    - If not present, or a dialog is not displayed, you can also find it printed to Spyder's :guilabel:`Internal Console`, located under the :guilabel:`View` menu at :menuselection:`Panes --> Internal Console`.
     - If you prefer, or if Spyder won't start, you can start Spyder from your command line (or Anaconda prompt on windows) with ``spyder`` and copy the output printed there.

    .. note::